OpenACC/openacc-best-practices-guide/02-Porting.markdown

 incrementally will limit the scope of each change for improved productivity and debugging.

-***NOTE: it seems silly to have just one subsection here, so maybe this needs to be reorganized.
-Should there be a section just on Amdahl?***

 The APOD Cycle
 --------------
 ***Note: we may wish to revisit this module to decide whether APOD is the